 Those offshore companies were crucial to the enterprise.
 Many countries, including Cyprus, have lax bank secrecy regulations that allow bank account owners to conceal their identities and, by extension, the source of potentially illicit funds deposited into their accounts.
 According to the Financial Secrecy Index, Cyprus is the 24th most secretive banking destination in the world — not quite as opaque as famously secretive havens like Switzerland and the Cayman Islands, but not gung-ho about transparency either.

-The shell companies owned by Manafort and Gates didn’t simply hoard deposited funds.
+The shell companies allegedly owned by Manafort and Gates didn’t simply hoard deposited funds.
 As part of the layering process, they made a slew of investments and purchases.
-One almost comical example, per Slate: Two Manafort-owned entities based in Cyprus collectively spent nearly $1 million at an antique rug store in Alexandria, Virginia, near Washington, D.C.
+One almost comical example explained by Slate involved two Manafort-owned entities based in Cyprus that collectively spent nearly $1 million at an antique rug store in Alexandria, Virginia.

 During the final step, integration, laundered funds become legitimate.
-Since it generally involves legal transactions, integration is regarded as the lowest-risk part of the laundering process – though it’s not immune to scrutiny.
+Because it generally involves legal transactions, integration is regarded as the lowest-risk part of the laundering process — although it’s not immune to scrutiny.